-Provides cash assistance and a referral to the Housing and Essential Needs (HEN) program to low-income pregnant individuals who are ineligible for TANF or SFA for a reason other than a failure to cooperate with TANF program rules.
-Eligibility for HEN assistance is determined by the Department of Commerce through a network of local grantees.
+Provides cash assistance and a referral to the Housing and Essential Needs (HEN) program to low-income pregnant individuals who are ineligible for TANF or SFA due to the 60-month federal time limits.
+Eligibility for 24 consecutive months of HEN assistance is determined by the Department of Commerce through a network of local grantees.